ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-setup.md

 {{< /code >}}

 Copy-paste the `config.yml.example` file, rename it to `config.yml`.
 Revisiting back to the golang standard layout repo, we see that `/config` dir is stated to store "configuration file templates or default configs".
-So we'll use this dir to place our getter functions in a file called `config.go` and call the functions in `main.go`.
+So we'll use `/pkg/config` dir to place our getter functions in a file called `config.go` and call the functions in `main.go`.

 {{< code language="go" title="config.go" id="6" >}}